wookdev/wookdev.github.io/_posts/2015-03-26-historical-note-about-munged-org.md

 a "web journal" format.
 The site was static; I wrote the first html pages by hand using the vi text editor.

-After editing by hand for a while, I moved to using DreamWeaver.
+After editing by hand for a while, I moved to using [Dreamweaver][].
 The site was still static, but Dreamweaver allowed me to edit in WYSIWYG, and send the resulting files to the web server with the push of a button.
 Even that's a pain tho, so I moved from there to using [Moveable Type][].
 Munged.Org was based on MT until about 2009 or so.
+I made almost 500 posts on that system before I joined [Facebook][].

 I joined Facebook in 2008, and started actually participating in 2009, and that killed any blogging I might have continued doing.